lizgam/middle.messenger.praktikum.yandex/README.md

 # Chatopolis chat application

-## Features
+## Features of sprint_3

+-   Login/ Registration/ Logout of user (if user already in system - redirecting on page with chats);
--   Sending/receiving messages
+-   Creating chats
+-   Adding/removing users to/from chat (in current version of App better to know userId and chatId [:sweat_smile:]("#" ":sweat_smile:"))
--   Profile settings
+-   Profile settings (updating user info, updating password, uploading avatar)
--   Creating groups (manage group's settings)
+-   Sending/receiving messages in real time (using WebSockets)
+-   Navigating through application with the help of "back" & "forward" arrows in browser (Routing implemented)

+---
--   Other awesome features yet to be implemented
+-   Other awesome features yet to be implemented...
+-   Tests will be implemented in sprint_4
+-   Some UI issues will be fixed  in sprint_4

 ---